akbiggs/UnityTimer/README.md

 ### Installation

-Download the Timer.unitypackage file in this repository.
-Open the package file to install the package into your currently opened project in Unity.
+To get the latest release of UnityTimer, head over to [the Releases page](https://github.com/akbiggs/UnityTimer/releases) and download the Timer.unitypackage file from the latest release.
+Then if you have a Unity project open, you can open the .unitypackage file to install the scripts into your project.

+Alternatively, if you like to live on the bleeding edge, you can clone this repository into your project's Assets folder.
+However, we do not guarantee this will give you a stable version.

 ### Basic Example